kris-joseph/CBtest/pages/about.md

 This site is generated using [CollectionBuilder-GH](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/) from:

-- a CSV of collection metadata
+- a CSV of collection metadata sd dsgfdfsgs dfgsdf gdg
 - a folder of JPG images or PDF documents

 The template repository features four objects from the University of Idaho Library's [Digital Collections](https://www.lib.uidaho.edu/digital).